Identifying adverbs worksheets

 This skill runs from 2nd grade through 4th grade.
 Pick a grade above for level-matched sentences, teaching notes, and worksheets.

 An adverb is a word that tells how, when, or where something happens.
-In 2nd grade, students learn to spot the adverb that describes the action in a sentence, like "quickly" in "The rabbit hopped quickly."
-Many adverbs end in -ly, but plenty don't.
+In 2nd grade, students spot the adverb that describes the action, like "quickly" in "The rabbit hopped quickly."

 An adverb describes a verb, an adjective, or another adverb.
-By 4th grade, students find adverbs anywhere in a sentence, including openers like "Suddenly" or "Yesterday."
-They also learn that -ly endings can trick you: "lovely" is an adjective, while "fast" can be an adverb with no -ly at all.
+By 4th grade, students find adverbs anywhere in a sentence, including openers like "Suddenly" or "Yesterday," and learn that -ly endings can trick you: "lovely" is an adjective.